The fine print

 We will collect your Personal information to:

 We will comply with the Unsolicited Electronic Messages Act 2007 when communicating with you for marketing purposes.
-This means we will provide instructions for unsubscribing from such messages if you choose.
+This means we will provide instructions for unsubscribing from such messages if you choose and assist you with unsubscribing on your request.

 Recruitment Candidates, Job Hunters and Employees